AndreiMoraru123/ContextCollector/README.md

 Trying to output a caption for each frame of a video can be painful, even with attention.
 The model was trained on images from the COCO dataset, which are context rich scenarios, and will perform as such on the testing set.

-But videos are different, each frame is related to the previous one and not all of them have much going on.
+But "real life" videos are different, each frame is related to the previous one and not all of them have much going on.

 * For this reason, I use [YOLOv4](https://arxiv.org/abs/2004.10934) to get an initial object of interest in the frame.
 * A caption is then generated for the region of interest (ROI) bounded by the YOLO generated box
-* If the prediction is far off the truth (no word in the sentence matches the label output by the detector), I expand the ROI by a given factor until it does or until a certain number of tries have been made, to avoid infinited loops
+* If the prediction is far off the truth (no word in the sentence matches the label output by the detector), the algo expands the ROI by a given factor until it does or until a certain number of tries have been made, to avoid infinite loops
-* With a new expanded ROI, the model is able to get more context out of the frame
+* Using the newly expanded ROI, the model is able to get more context out of the frame
-* As you can see in the examples, the expansion factor usually finds its comfortable size before reaching a full size image
+* As you can see in the examples, the expansion factor usually finds its comfortable space before reaching a full sized image
-* That means there are significant gains in inference speeds
+* That means there are significant gains in inference speeds and better predictions
-* Inspired by [Viola Jones](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf), this model expands not when being correct, but when making obvious mistakes, and in fact relies on it to give its best performance in terms of context understanding.
+* Inspired by [Viola Jones](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf), this model expands, but not when being correct.
+* Instead, it grows by making obvious mistakes, and in fact relies on it to give its best performance in terms of context understanding.

 ![p12](https://user-images.githubusercontent.com/81184255/203032117-f7f80c93-ffea-46f4-a282-37195384f4b3.gif)